 10 Fun American Flag Facts

-Brush up on your us flag facts and flag knowledge with these fun American flag facts and history.
+Brush up on your flag knowledge with these fun American flag facts and historical notes.

 Thomas Green Requests First Flag

-In 1777, Thomas Green, an American Indian who sought protection of an official flag while traveling through dangerous territory in Philadelphia, requested Congress to settle on the exact look of the United States’ flag.
-To set things in motion, he offered a payment of three strings of wampum—a traditional shell bead of the Eastern Woodlands tribes of American Indians.
-Congress obliged, and within 10 days, the flag, featuring 13 stars and 13 stripes, was finalized, on June 14th, 1777.
+In 1777, Thomas Green, a Native American who sought protection of an official flag while traveling through dangerous territory in Philadelphia, requested Congress settle on the exact look of the United States’ flag.
+To set things in motion, he offered a payment of three strings of wampum — a traditional shell bead of the Eastern Woodlands tribes.
+Congress obliged.
+Within 10 days, the flag, featuring 13 stars and 13 stripes (representing the original 13 colonies), was finalized on June 14th, 1777.

 The Flag Has a Sleep-Wake Schedule

-According to Federal flag laws and regulations, the flag is meant to be displayed from sunrise to sunset.
-However, the flag is often displayed around the clock, which is acceptable as a form of ultimate patriotism.
-If the latter is done, the flag must be illuminated at night.
+According to Federal laws and regulations, the flag is meant to be displayed from sunrise to sunset.
+However, the flag can be displayed around the clock if illuminated at night.
+If you lack outdoor lighting, be sure to bring the flag in at dusk.

 The Designer of Our Current Flag Was a High School Student